ashallan/a3web/group.md

       - Team Bios
       - Contact / Pricing
   - Table Elements (e.g. Pricing Table)
+  -Proof Reading

 ## Meeting 2 Objectives - November 23, 2022

 1. Component presentations.
-2. Combine individual components into design template.
+2. Combine individual components into design template (proof of concept page)
-  - "The entire group should concentrate on one template page together using the collaborative and version control tools built into GIT to work together at the same time."
-  - "Copy the template for each target page in your site and as a team fill in the "content", modifying the design slightly to adapt to the content on each page."
-4. Evaluate coding for errors.
+3. Evaluate coding for errors.
-5. Assess quality of design of website layout and make revisions if necessary.
+4. Assess quality of design of website layout and make revisions if necessary.
-6. Submit template.
+5. Submit template this week.
-7. Determine what new elements need to be divided up amongst the team, based on vision leads for invidiual pages.
+6. Determine what new elements need to be divided up amongst the team, based on vision leads for invidiual pages.
-8. Schedule next meeting.
+7. Schedule next meeting.

 ##### ** Meeting Minutes:

-## Meeting 3 Objectives
+## Meeting 3 Objectives - Set date at Meeting 2
 1. Determine content of website.
 2. Status update for individual components
 2. Detemine further collaboration tasks / requirements
 4. Schedule next meeting.

-### Assigned pages and content are as follows:
+### Assigned pages and content are as follows (Filled in at Meeting 2)
 - Ashley - pages
   - [ ]
   - [ ]